This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Behavioral Distinctions and Characteristics

-During mating rituals, males engage in combat dances to impress females.
+During mating rituals, males often engage in combat dances, twisting around each other in impressive displays.

 Common Misidentifications and Lookalikes